SriKorandla/COSC55DataStateEncryption/README.md

 * Security Implementation Full Walkthrough for Module 4
 * Security Technical Summary for Module 4

+Note that we made our walkthrough incredibly detaied, so that people could easily follow along (hence its length).
 We also have a initial source which we used to guide our research, and a final resources page of articles we used to guide our implementations for security for module 4.
 Check the wiki for these details on the project.

 ## In a Nutshell:
 - 12 Distinct AWS Resources used!!